Robert-van-Engelen/Forth500/manual.md

 case.
 In the following, built-in words are shown in UPPER CASE.
 User-defined words are shown in lower case.

-To list the words stored in the Forth dictionary, type (↲ is enter):
+To list the words stored in the Forth dictionary, type (↲ is ENTER):

     WORDS ↲